Michigan to pay $300K to only staffer fired over Flint water

-DETROIT (AP) — The state of Michigan said Friday it agreed to pay $300,000 to the only employee who was fired as a result of lead-contaminated water in Flint.
+DETROIT (AP) — The state of Michigan said Friday it agreed pay $300,000 to settle wrongful discharge claims by the only employee who was fired as a result of lead-contaminated water in Flint.

-The agreement with Liane Shekter Smith, who was head of the state’s drinking water division, came weeks after an arbitrator said she was wrongly fired in 2016 by officials who were likely looking for a “public scapegoat” in one of the worst environmental disasters in U.S. history.
+The deal with Liane Shekter Smith, who was head of the state’s drinking water division, came weeks after an arbitrator said she was wrongly fired in 2016 by officials who were likely looking for a “public scapegoat” in one of the worst environmental disasters in U.S. history.

 The state this week faced a deadline to appeal the order through the civil service system as well as an award of $191,880 in back pay and other compensation.
-Officials instead made a deal with Shekter Smith and paid even more to close the case.
+Gov. Gretchen Whitmer’s administration instead paid 56% more to Shekter Smith to close the case.

 “The department has decided to agree to the settlement amount of $300,000, which resolves the dispute and allows both the agency and Ms. Shekter Smith to move forward,” said Hugh McDiarmid Jr., spokesman for the Department of Environment, Great Lakes and Energy.

-McDiarmid said there was no guarantee that the arbitrator’s figure would hold during an appeal.
+Asked why the state is paying more, McDiarmid said there was no guarantee that the arbitrator’s figure would hold during an appeal.

 “A condition of the settlement is that she will not seek her job back.
 And her involuntary resignation will be changed to a voluntary one,” he told The Associated Press.